Ducasse/DecisionTreeModel-Documentation/README.md

 ![Tennis Tree](Figures/TennisTree-humidity.pdf)

-Just like before, we will now choose one of the childs and we will perform the ID3 algorithm again.
-We will choose the subset of examples where the $humidity$ is $normal$, and we will only use the attributes that have not yet been used.
+Just like before, we will now choose one of the children and we apply the ID3 algorithm again.
+We will choose the subset of examples where the $humidity$ is $normal$, and we only use the attributes that have not yet been used.
 The subset of examples we will be working with will look like this

 |    | ~~outlook~~ | temperature | ~~humidity~~ | wind   | play tennis |
 |----|---------|-------------|----------|--------|-------------|